wanx-troopers/wanx-troopers.github.io/wan-animates.md

 > Q: are we at a place where we can two subjects?
 > A: you can but you have to switch to using the dwpose node instead of vitpose if you want faces, as vitpose does only one person at a time

+Good starting picture, possibly built from 1st frame of a human video using depth controlnet for Z-Image can help.

+> The background generally only shifts if the camera moves away from the original background

+> Q: for SCAIL embeds, is the end percent of 0.5 in the example workflow for speed or because control on all steps looks bad?
+> A: speed and that it has no big effect after that

 ### SCAIL 2025.12.15

 > - NLF input only = no retargeting